 Best known to daring-do skiers for winter sport resorts like Canazei and San Martino di Castrozza, Trentino remains relatively untouched by the tourists of summer.

-Measuring about 2,400 square miles (6,200 km²), Trentino is only as big as Utah’s Great Salt Lake when filled to capacity.
+Trentino covers about 2,400 square miles (6,200 km²), roughly the size of Delaware and Rhode Island combined.
 But tucked in one small corner here are glaciers, alpine lakes and waterfalls.
 Castles top almost every promontory — some in rocky ruin, many partly restored, with others seeing service as museums and inns.

 Charming and tidy alpine villages enchant in a tumble of bright geraniums and petunias.
 Trentino’s thermal waters have been visited since ancient times.
 Here is one of the largest and most famous spa towns in the Italian Alps, Merano.

-The town of Trento, population of 55,000, beautifully situated in a wide glacial valley with a backdrop of awe-inspiring peaks, is the capital of this autonomous region.
+The town of Trento, which is beautifully situated in a wide glacial valley with a backdrop of awe-inspiring peaks, is the capital of this autonomous region.

 Off the beaten path of mass tourism, Trento is well worth a visit, with its unique architectural mix of restored late-Medieval and Renaissance buildings and Germanic influences.